Granulomatous Mastitis

 Can Granulomatous Mastitisis be cured?

-Theres no cure for GM however, we do have many treatments, including oral medication, topical treatments, and steroid injections that can be performed by a breast surgeon to help alleviate the symptoms.
+There's no cure for GM however, we do have many treatments, including oral medication, topical treatments, and steroid injections that can be performed by a breast surgeon to help alleviate the symptoms.

 Who treats Granulomatous Mastitis?